Smidgens/bootstar/README.md

 # bootstar

-A generic .net implementation of A* pathfinding.
+.NET implementation of A* path finding.